What Is Employee Wellbeing? And Why Does It Matter?

 When looking for a job, many employees seek employment that contributes to their wellbeing and helps them create work-life balance.

-For job seekers, the importance of wellbeing and work-life balance has become particularly important in recent years.
-In fact, 61% of U.S. workers say that personal wellbeing and work-life balance are "very important," citing them as the second-most-important factor in their decision about switching jobs.
+For job seekers, the importance of wellbeing and work-life balance has become particularly important.
+In fact, 63% of U.S. workers say that having greater work-life balance and better personal wellbeing is very important to them when considering whether to take a job with a different organization.

-Leaders who wish to attract and retain star talent, especially during a tight labor market, should prioritize wellbeing and take steps to create a net thriving culture.
+Leaders who wish to attract and retain star talent, especially in a tight labor market, should prioritize wellbeing and take steps to create a net thriving culture.

 06 How Does Wellbeing Affect Employee Engagement?